oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

 ## Task 2: Check Parameters

-You check initialization parameters, set somee to the CDB, find a list of PDBs and connect to them using different means.
+You check initialization parameters and set some in the CDB.
+Also, find a list of PDBs and connect to them using different means.

 1. Get a list of non-default parameters in the pluggable databases.